jazzband/django-simple-menu/docs/usage.rst

 class method with the appropriate parameters. ``MenuItem`` accepts a wide number of options to its constructor method, the majority of which are simply attributes that become available in your templates when you're rendering out the menus.
-The key arguments to MenuItem are the first two; the title of the menu and the URL.
+The required arguments to MenuItem are the first two; the title of the menu and the URL, and the keywords that affect menu generation are:

 * The ``weight`` keyword argument affects sorting of the menu.
 * The ``children`` keyword argument is either a list of ``MenuItem`` objects,